wavemaker/docs/website/blog/2020-04-23-deployment-to-digital-ocean.md

 [![screenshot](/learn/assets/deploy_do_app_configuration.png)](/learn/assets/deploy_do_app_configuration.png)

-The cluster creation process and the app deployment process are executed as jobs and run in the background and the result will be notified in an email.
+The cluster creation process and the app deployment process are executed as jobs and run in the background, allowing you to continue with your development while the cluster creates or the application deploys.

 ### What happens post the app is deployed?
 Now post deployment, the app developer is returned with a Service URL which is the URL of the deployed application.